kyphan38/arca/assets/docs/2-technologies/techniques/identity-secure-access/5-remote-access/9-ssh.md

 ## Common Failures

+`ssh -v user@host`

+- It prints the internal monologue of the SSH client.
+It shows you exactly where it fails
+  - Connecting to
+  - Remote protocol version
+  - Server host key
+  - Offering public key
+- Pro tip: If `-v` isn't enough, use `-vv` or `-vvv` for extreme detail

 ### Category 1: The Network Layer Failures (Stage 1)

 Case 1: `ssh: connect to host 1.2.3.4 port 22: Connection refused`